Stock and Consumption of Fixed Non-residential Capital (SCFNRC)

 Estimates of investment are benchmarked to the Provincial and Territorial Input-Output Accounts (record number 1401), by industry and asset, and to the Provincial and Territorial Gross Domestic Product by Income and by Expenditure Accounts (record number 1902).
-Data sources include capital expenditure estimates, by industry and asset, from the Capital and Repair Expenditures Survey and prices from Producer Prices Division.
+Data sources include capital expenditure estimates, by industry and asset, from the Capital and Repair Expenditures Survey (record number 2803) and prices from Producer Prices Division.

 Data are analyzed for time series consistency, links to current economic events, issues arising from the source data, and respect to coherence.
 Any irregularities identified are carefully analyzed and any corrections are made before the official release.